Find out what VAT should be charged on supplies of fuel and power if you're a supplier or a user.

 9. Ventilation and refrigeration

-Supplies of air-conditioning, refrigeration and quick-freezing for a qualifying use (see section 3) are taxed at the reduced rate.
+Supplies of air-conditioning, refrigeration and quick-freezing for a qualifying use (read section 3) are taxed at the reduced rate.

-Supplies of ventilation, air-conditioning or refrigeration provided from a central plant are taxed at the reduced rate when supplied for a qualifying use (see section 3).
+Supplies of ventilation, air-conditioning or refrigeration provided from a central plant are taxed at the reduced rate when supplied for a qualifying use (read section 3).

 Where premises are in multiple occupation, any charges to tenants in addition to the rent which are made in respect of the common parts or areas, are treated as further payment for the right to occupy and have the same liability as the main supply.
-You can find further information in Notice 742 Land and property
+You can find further information in Land and property (VAT Notice 742)

 10. Apply the reduced rate to transactions